misslecter/welcome/README.md

 ### Groceries
 - [Lidl](https://maps.app.goo.gl/V3gLbCxRra4RzRdS7)
     - 7 AM - 9 PM
-    - 5 min walk from the flat
+    - 5 min walk from the apartment
     - Supermarket with various goodies
 - [Minimarket](https://maps.app.goo.gl/MzUPYBBC8pgBhXky6)
     - 7 AM - 8 PM
-    - 3 min walk from the flat
+    - 3 min walk from the apartment
     - A small store, perfect for getting a water or snacks to go
 - [Penny](https://maps.app.goo.gl/r9ivPm2i9gpMq1XH8)
     - 7 AM - 9 PM
-    - 14 min walk from the flat
+    - 14 min walk from the apartment
     - Supermarket with various goodies
 - [DM](https://maps.app.goo.gl/jnpsLVvxFUyhb8Yx8)
     - 8 AM - 8 PM (9 AM - 8 PM on the weekends)
-    - 14 min walk from the flat
+    - 14 min walk from the apartment
     - Drugstore

 ### Cafes and restaurants
 - [Hispaniola Café Restaurant](https://maps.app.goo.gl/zHdp4cFLKTBBUQGm6)
-    - Amazing coffee just 3 minutes from the flat
+    - Amazing coffee just 3 minutes from the apartment
     - They also serve breakfast and lunch
     - Very nice, friendly atmosphere
 - [POCHA Original Korean Restaurant](https://maps.app.goo.gl/TWJknSyB6kyAChVj9)
     - Original Korean food
-    - 5 min walk from the flat
+    - 5 min walk from the apartment

 ### Vyšehrad castle

-Make sure to visit [Vyšehrad castle](https://www.praha-vysehrad.cz/) located right next to the flat during your stay.
+Make sure to visit [Vyšehrad castle](https://www.praha-vysehrad.cz/) located right next to the apartment during your stay.

 Vyšehrad Castle is one of Prague's hidden gems, offering a peaceful retreat from the more crowded tourist spots.
-Located just a short walk from the flat, this historic fortress provides stunning panoramic views of the Vltava River and the city skyline.
+Located just a short walk from the apartment, this historic fortress provides stunning panoramic views of the Vltava River and the city skyline.

 Vyšehrad is steeped in legend, often referred to as the mythical birthplace of Prague.
 The castle grounds are perfect for a leisurely stroll, featuring beautiful gardens, impressive medieval walls, and the striking Basilica of St. Peter and St. Paul.